-Ashley Resch Flaunts Curves In Black Vinyl Pants and Tiny Top
+Ashley Resch Flaunts Curves In Black Vinyl Pants And Tiny Top

 “Love the shoes, and you of course!” exclaimed a second, with flame and heart emoji.

-“Killing me softly,” added a third, with three orange heart emoji afterwards, presumably referring to the post’s corresponding caption.
+“Killing me softly,” added a third, with three orange heart emoji, presumably referring to the post’s corresponding caption.

-She was indoors in this post, but according to a recent report by The Inquisitr, the Ashley was hanging beach side in a red bikini just a few days ago.
+She was indoors in this post, but according to a recent report by The Inquisitr, Ashley was hanging at the beach in a red two-piece swimsuit just a few days ago.